 1. How to Find the Best Gas Prices

 Driving an extra 15 miles to save 5 cents on a gallon of gas doesn’t make sense.
 Instead, download a phone app like GasBuddy, Gas Guru or something similar so you’ll know if there is any discounted fuel near you.
 You may be a few miles from home or on a trip, but it never hurts to check for some low-cost gas nearby.
+And when you do get to your cheapest fuel station, understanding the difference between premium and regular gasoline can save you money.

 2. Why Speed Matters